 After completing this activity, the participant should be better able to:

-Plan for integrated response.
+Plan for integrated response with medical teams.

-Recognize preventable pre-hospital death and mitigation strategies.
+Identify and recognize preventable pre-hospital death and mitigation strategies.

 Topics can be viewed here.

 In support of improving patient care, this activity has been planned and implemented by Medical Education Resources (MER) and The ALERRT Center at Texas State University.
 MER is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Interprofessional Continuing Education (IPCE):

 This activity was planned by and for the healthcare team, and learners will receive 13.5 Interprofessional continuing Education (IPCE) credit for learning and change

 Medical Education Resources designates this live activity for a maximum of 13.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Medical Education Resources designates this live activity for a maximum of 13.5 ANCC nursing contact hours.
 Nurses will be awarded contact hours upon successful completion of the activity.